Dental Claims (837D) JSON

 Diagnosis code pointers in order of importance to this service line.
 These pointers are an index to the ICD-10-CM codes you included in the claimInformation.healthCareCodeInformation object array.
 The pointer values can be from 1 to 12 (integer numbers).

-• The number of pointers cannot exceed the number of diagnosis codes in the claimInformation.healthCareCodeInformation object array.
-For example, if you only supplied one diagnosis code, then the only valid pointer value is 1.
+claimInformation.healthCareCodeInformationobject array.
+For example, if you only supplied one diagnosis code, then the only valid pointer value is 1. - Don't put ICD-10-CM codes here - they belong in

 Show attributes